JasonHJJin/Chatbot/README.md

 ```

 ### 4. Configure the Repository for Analysis
-Replace the contents of the "data/" folder (located in the root directory) with the repository you want the chatbot to analyze.
+**Please replace the contents of the "data/" folder (located in the root directory) with the repository you want the chatbot to analyze.**
+**Please make sure .env is inside the root directory**

 ### 5. Run the chatbot
 ```sh